Shane-Cotta/Code-Samples/CSV/README.md

 Edit the Global configs to match your use case.
+Ensure you run the script as admin/service account with proper directory permissions.

 The code will create a proccessed folder in the scripts root directory to move successfully and unsuccessfully proccessed files so they dont get picked up with the next scheduled task.